PoeAlex/KiCad_Thermal_Sim/README.md

 - **Linux**: `~/.local/share/kicad/9.0/scripting/plugins/`
 - **macOS**: `~/Library/Application Support/kicad/9.0/scripting/plugins/`

+3. ***Install Matplotlib!*** Open Kicad 9.0 Command Prompt and type in "pip install matplotlib" and Enter
-3. Restart KiCad.
+4. Restart KiCad.
-4. In PCB Editor, run it via **Tools → External Plugins** (or the plugin menu, depending on KiCad version).
+5. In PCB Editor, run it via **Tools → External Plugins** (or the plugin menu, depending on KiCad version).

 ---

 ## Quick start

 1. Open your PCB in **KiCad PCB Editor**.
-2. Select the **pads** that represent your heat sources.
+2. Select one or multiple **pads** that represent your heat sources.
 3. Run the plugin.
 4. Set **Total Power**, **Duration**, **Ambient**, and **Resolution**.
 5. (Optional) enable geometry filters and/or the thermal pad zone.